-- Create a top-level SmartDesign component (analogous to the breadboard) - 2.
-Configure/Instantiate components on the top-level SmartDesign - 3.
-Making the connections (analogous to making wire connections to the different components) - 4.
-Add top-level ports - 5.
-Invoke DRC (Design-rule-check) on the design - 6.
-Generate the top-level component
+- 1. Create a top-level SmartDesign component (analogous to the breadboard). - 2.
+Configure/Instantiate components on the top-level SmartDesign. - 3.
+Make the connections (analogous to making wire connections to the different components). - 4.
+Add top-level ports. - 5.
+Invoke a DRC on the design. - 6.
+Generate the top-level component.

-5.1 Create a Top-Level SmartDesign Component
+4.1 Create a Top-Level SmartDesign Component